dfyockey/XSLT_PEDS/README.md

   ## Tips

+  1. For Windows users, you may wish to create a shortcut to your WSL Linux or Cygwin home folder or your XSLT_PEDS folder, on your Desktop or elsewhere, to make them easier to get to.

-  1. Depending on the file manager used, you may be able to select multiple generated Html files and hit "Enter" -- or open a context menu (i.e. "right-click menu") and click "Open" -- to open the files in a collection of (randomly-ordered) tabs.
+  2. Depending on the file manager used, you may be able to select multiple generated Html files and hit "Enter" -- or open a context menu (i.e. "right-click menu") and click "Open" -- to open the files in a collection of (randomly-ordered) tabs.

-  2. The Html files are completely portable; i.e. you can move them to any folder, email them to someone, etc.
+  3. The Html files are completely portable; i.e. you can move them to any folder, email them to someone, etc.

 ---